Zoology

 About Zoology

-UBC doesn't offer an undergraduate degree in zoology.
-However the Department of Zoology offers programs of study jointly with the Department of Botany, including major or honours Biology, Animal Biology option.
+UBC Vancouver doesn't offer an undergraduate degree in zoology.
+However the Department of Zoology offers programs of study jointly with the Department of Botany, including a major or honours in biology with an animal biology option.

 Skills